 Find in the available artworks your Statement Art that you would like to hang on your wall.

-For more information, please feel free to contact me via phone on
+For more information, please feel free to contact me via the contact form.

 For example.
 An inheritance is €800,000.
 The inheritance includes a painting with a value of €100,000.